Call Today

 • A rubber mallet

 These supplies should be available at your local hardware store.
-The screening materials – the bases and caps, screen, and spline – may total around $1.50 per square foot, depending on your local supply.
+The cost will vary, depending on your local supply.

 Buying the Right Materials

 Begin by calculating how much material you will need.
-Draw a diagram of your patio, and multiply the width by the height of each wall to calculate the screen needed.
-Add 10% to account for waste.
+Draw a diagram of your patio and multiply the width by the height of each wall to calculate the screen needed.
+Add 10 percent to account for waste.

 Many options of materials are available, so consider: